 This post is Part 3 of 4 of our series on Where to Travel with Kids.
 Catch up on Part 1: Where to Travel with Babies and Toddlers and Part 2: Where to Travel with Preschoolers and Young Children.

-1. Theme parks: School-age kid may not become starry-eyed at the sight of Mickey any longer, but they’re tall enough for all the attractions and old enough to weather longer days in the parks.
+1. Theme parks: School-age kid may not become starry-eyed at the sight of Mickey any longer, but they’re tall enough for most all of the attractions and old enough to better handle longer days in the parks.

-3. City touring: School-age kids have (hopefully) had the social studies lessons necessary to understand the significance of city sights such as the Liberty Bell or the Statue of Liberty.
+3. City touring: School-age kids may have had the social studies lessons necessary to understand the significance of city sights such as the Liberty Bell or the Statue of Liberty.
 They’re also old enough to be exposed to cultural or urban experiences.
+What an impact it would make to visit a place your child recently learned about in school.

 4. Historical sights: This is great time for a history lesson at a national historic site, battlefield, or town.
 School-age kids can drink in the information presented to them at museums and cultural centers.

-5. Ambitious road trips: Thanks to electronic devices and kids old enough to read, the best road trips with kids are within this age range.
-Not only are road trips now do-able, but a very rewarding (and economic) way to travel.
+5. Ambitious road trips: Thanks to electronic devices and kids who are old enough to read, the best road trips with kids are within this age range.
+Not only are road trips now do-able, but a very rewarding and economic way to travel.
+In addition to the electronics and other road games we enjoy, we make it a goal to read aloud one longer chapter book during each trip.
+(We took turns reading “Charlotte’s Web” on our last 4-day getaway.
+And yes, I did most of the reading, but the kids were captivated.)

 Top 5 Destinations for School-Age Kids

 4. National parks road trip.
-There are too many great national parks to limit this list to just one region: no matter where you live, you have a national parks road trip (including a string of 2-4 national parks) near you.
-Our personal favorite (so far!) has been a tour of Southwestern national parks, which included a route through Grand Canyon, Zion, Mesa Verde, and Great Basin national parks.
+There are too many great national parks to limit this list to just one region.
+Depending where in the United States you live, you probably have a national parks road trip near you.
+Our personal favorite has been a tour of Southwestern national parks, which included a route through Grand Canyon, Zion, Mesa Verde, and Great Basin national parks.

 5. Boston, Massachusetts.
 In few other cities can school-aged kids experience urban culture, outdoor activities, and extensive U.S. history.
 Kids over age five are old enough to walk the Freedom Trail in its entirety, and still have energy to explore the Boston Children’s Museum and Science Museum to boot.